 I’m a big fan of Temple Grandin.
 I think she has done more to explain the human/dog bond than all the celebrity dog trainers combined.

 I recently re-read her book Animals Make Us Human.
-While she frequently focuses on livestock, the… Read the rest
+While she frequently focuses on livestock,… Read the rest

 As previously seen in WAG Magazine